-the level of facilities to be considered for improvement in the fiscally constrained RTP

-the relative emphasis to be placed on mobility, operations, preservation, safety, etc.

-modal preferences or multimodal opportunities; and

-inclusion of projects that will (or could) be funded by future voter initiatives, tolling, etc.

-The alternative packages or programmatic options are then further evaluated.
-DRCOG performs this task with assistance from MOA partner agencies, local governments, and the transportation committees.
-A key product of this step is approval by the DRCOG Board through the transportation committees process of draft fiscally constrained highway and transit networks to be assessed for air quality conformity.
-Interim year “stages” of these networks are subsequently identified for air quality conformity testing.

 Step 7.
 Air quality conformity

 The fiscally constrained components of long-range transportation plans must conform to appropriate State Implementation Plans for air quality (see Section 5.9).
 As established in federal regulations for conformity determinations, the proposed fiscally constrained RTP networks are modeled in combination with the final transportation analysis zone-level socioeconomic forecasts to determine travel on the roadway and transit system.
-The regional travel model results including traffic volumes, vehicle miles of travel, average vehicle speed, and transit ridership by time of day are used to predict the amount of various pollutants emitted by these on-road mobile sources.
+The regional travel model results including traffic volumes, vehicle miles of travel, average vehicle speed and transit ridership by time of day are used to predict the amount of various pollutants emitted by these on-road mobile sources.
 The amount of predicted pollutant emissions must not exceed budgets established in State Implementation Plans.
 Implementation of transportation control measures is also assessed.
-These criteria are examined for the long-range horizon year of the fiscally constrained RTP and for interim years established considering federal and State Implementation Plan requirements.
+These criteria are examined for the long-range horizon year of the fiscally constrained RTP and for interim years established considering federal and state Implementation Plan requirements.
 All criteria must be met for all years evaluated.
-If so, DRCOG prepares a technical document supporting a conformity finding. sThis document is taken to the Air Quality Control Commission in a public hearing; that body formally comments on the finding.
-Also a public hearing is held at the DRCOG Board.
-The DRCOG Board adopts the conformity finding through the transportation committees process as part of the Metro Vision RTP adoption.
-The conformity finding documentation, along with the plan documentation, is provided to FHWA/ FTA for the federal conformity determination.
-The federal conformity determination for a fiscally constrained RTP is valid only for four years.
+If all criteria are met, DRCOG prepares a technical document supporting a conformity finding.
+Unless the finding is deemed “routine in nature” by the Air Pollution Control Division of the Colorado Department of Health and& Environment (CDPHE) according to the Air Quality Control Commission’s (AQCC) Regulation 10, thist document is taken to the AQCCAQCC in a public hearing; that body formally comments on the finding.
+AA public hearing is also held by the DRCOG Board.
+The DRCOG Board adopts the conformity finding through the transportation committees’ process as part of the Metro Vision RTP adoption.
+After approval by the Board, thet conformity finding documentation, along with the plan documentation, is provided to FHWA/ FTA for the federal conformity determination.
+The federal conformity determination for a fiscally constrained RTP is valid only for up to four years.
 Exhibit 8 shows air quality conformity responsibilities.

 Step 8.
 Metro Vision RTP preparation

 DRCOG develops the Metro Vision RTP document.
-If multiple roadway/transit network alternatives were approved for conformity evaluation in step 6, the evaluations and committee processes that define the specific capital projects to be included in the final draft fiscally constrained RTP are conducted.
-The Metro Vision RTP includes all the elements noted in step 4.
-For the fiscally constrained RTP, appropriate regional strategies or areas of emphasis are identified consistent with the financial plan.
-The parts of the corridor visions that are fiscally constrained are updated.
-The financial plan is detailed and transportation benefits and impacts are documented.
-DRCOG prepares drafts of Metro Vision RTP text and, through review by the transportation committees, works through remaining issues.
+The Metro Vision RTP includes all the elements noted in previous steps.The financial plan is described in detail and transportation benefits and effects are documented.
+DRCOG prepares drafts of Metro Vision RTP text and, through review by the transportation committees, finalizes the draft.
 A copy of the draft is also provided to CDOT to coordinate review by the Statewide Transportation Advisory Committee.